 Exclusive access could not be obtained because the database is in use.

-Restoration of SQL database is a simple procedure; if you follow all the crucial steps and fulfill the prerequisites, then everything is okay.
+Restoration of SQL database is a simple procedure either with the SQL Server Management Studio or Transaction-SQL scripts; if you follow all the crucial steps and fulfill the prerequisites, then everything is okay.
 But, a wrong step can corrupt the database and make complete data inaccessible.
-That’s why you should take Kernel SQL Backup Recovery tool which can restore SQL data even from corrupt backup files.
+That’s why you should take the Kernel SQL Backup Recovery tool which can restore SQL data even from corrupt backup files.